 (508) 205-5500Kevin G. Diamond

-is a partner at Rico, Murphy, Diamond & Bean LLP, focusing on estate planning, estate administration (probate) and probate litigation.
+is a partner at Rico, Murphy, Diamond & Bean LLP, focusing on estate administration (probate), fiduciary and probate litigation.
 Kevin is licensed as both an Attorney and a Certified Public Accountant (CPA).
 Being both a CPA and an Attorney has made Kevin bilingual in understanding both the financial and legal worlds.
 He is admitted to practice in the U.S. Tax Court and both the Massachusetts federal and state courts.